verekia/js-stack-from-scratch/tutorial/11-testing-mocha-chai-sinon/README.md

 ## Mocha and Chai

-- Create an `src/test` folder.
+- Create a `src/test` folder.
 This folder will mirror our application folder structure, so create a `src/test/client` folder as well (feel free to add `server` and `shared` if you want, but we're not going to write tests for these).

 - In `src/test/client`, create a `state-test.js` file, which we are going to use to test our Redux application life cycle.